repaper/gratis/Sketches/README.md

 to use the API to display images from the MCU FLASH.
 Only a few images are possible to be stored since the on-chip FLASH is limited.

+Not: This will not run on the TI LaunchPad with a 2.7" display as the resulting code exceeds the 16kB memory size, only 1.44" and 2.0" will fit on this platform.

 ## Command Sketch

 > Link to the [command source](https://github.com/repaper/gratis/tree/master/Sketches/command).